Dr Hilary Kalmbach

 Director, Sussex Middle East initiative

 h . k a l m b a c h -- [ a t ] -- s u s s e x . a c . u k

-She is a cultural and social historian whose work focuses on Islam in the modern Middle East.
+She is a cultural and social historian whose work focuses on Islam, gender, and education in the modern Middle East.
 Her research focuses on the impact of the processes of reform and modernisation that radically transformed the Middle East in the nineteenth and twentieth century.
-Her work, much of which looks at authority, knowledge, and education, highlights how Islam, its traditions, and its institutions have been (and continue to be) reinvented to fit within - and even advance - reform projects.
-Aspects of her work address gender, colonialism, transnational ties, and the cross-cultural transfer of ideas and practices.
+Much of her work looks at authority, knowledge, and education, and highlights how Islam, its traditions, and its institutions have been (and continue to be) reinvented to fit within - and even advance - reform projects.
+She combines area studies and cultural history approaches, and uses close readings of texts to shed light on social and cultural dynamics.

 Her article, "Social and Religious Change in Damascus: One Case of Female Islamic Religious Authority," won the 2007 British Society for Middle Eastern Studies (BRISMES) Graduate Article Prize.
 She co-edited the 22-chapter volume Women, Leadership, and Mosques: Changes in Contemporary Islamic Authority (Brill, 2012).